Konubinix' opinionated web of thoughts

 Brevity serves flow.
 The longer a sentence, the more its message dilutes — attention is narrow, and a convoluted clause already costs a glance back.
 Where a bulleted breakdown carries the idea more directly than a paragraph, prefer it.

 A new term enters the document where the document has just laid out what motivates it — not earlier.
 In a literature note this rule is acute, because the source vocabulary is dense and indexical: article numbers, case identifiers, doctrinal labels, regulatory acronyms.
-Dropping a section title like « 666 plutôt que 653 » on a reader who has not yet been told what each one says, or why one might apply rather than the other, forces them to suspend reading and chase the footnote before they can parse the heading itself.
-Flow is broken on the section title.
+A section title like « 666 plutôt que 653 » breaks flow on the heading itself, because the reader has not yet been told what each one says or why one might apply.
+The fix is to name the question instead — « quelle présomption s’applique au grillage ? » — and let the identifier arrive in a sentence the body has already prepared.
+When the structure constrains the sequence, defer the reference: name the general concept the reader already has, and let the specific identifier arrive when its time comes.
+The rule applies everywhere the reader’s eyes go — section titles, body sentences, node titles, link anchors.

 Off-topic is exclusion, not appendix